YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

    - Verify plan mode exits automatically (button returns to "📍 Enter Plan Mode")
    - Verify the selected coordinates remain in the input fields after route calculation

+2. **Test Location Search**
+   - Locate the location search field for start point
+   - Type "Marina Bay" in the search field
+   - Verify search results appear in a dropdown after a brief delay
+   - Verify results show full addresses and location types
+   - Select a result from the dropdown
+   - Verify coordinates and description are automatically filled
+   - Verify the map may update to show the selected location
+   - Repeat for end point search (e.g., type "Orchard Road")
+   - Verify both start and end points can be set via search
+   - Test keyboard navigation (arrow keys, Enter, Escape)
+   - Verify search is restricted to Singapore locations

-2. **Test Manual Entry Method**
+3. **Test Manual Entry Method**
-   - Locate the input fields for start and end points
+   - Locate the coordinate input fields below the search fields
-   - Verify start point fields: Longitude, Latitude, Description
+   - Verify start point fields: Longitude, Latitude
-   - Verify end point fields: Longitude, Latitude, Description
+   - Verify end point fields: Longitude, Latitude
    - Check that default values are pre-filled (Bedok 85 and Choa Chu Kang Road)
+   - Manually enter coordinates for start point (e.g., 103.8500, 1.3000)
+   - Manually enter coordinates for end point (e.g., 103.8000, 1.3500)
    - Ensure server status is "Ready"
    - Click "Calculate Route" button
    - Wait for the route to be calculated

-3. **Verify route display**
+4. **Verify route display**
    - Check that a blue line appears on the map representing the route
    - Verify a green marker appears at the start point
    - Verify a red marker appears at the end point
    - Check that the map automatically zooms to fit the route

-4. **Test with custom coordinates**
+5. **Test with custom coordinates**
    - Enter new coordinates for start point (e.g., 103.8500, 1.3000)
    - Enter new coordinates for end point (e.g., 103.8000, 1.3500)
    - Click "Calculate Route"